top of page

 • A calmer, more supported experience

-• Knowledgeable guidance through uncertainty
+• Knowledgeable, non-clinical guidance through uncertainty

-• Support for dying at home
+• Support for remaining at home when possible

 • Continuity in a fragmented healthcare system